vuongducphuong/documentation/content/applications/sales/sales/send_quotations/get_signature_to_validate.rst

 Get a signature to confirm an order
 ===================================

 Online signatures are like electronic "fingerprints".
-By using them on Odoo, you will get automatic orders confirmation.
+By using them on Leansoft, you will get automatic orders confirmation.
 You and your customers will save a lot of time by using this feature compared to a traditional process.